Mart1i1n/available-attestation/README.md

 ./runtest.sh tps
 ```

-This experiment will take approximately two hours.
+This experiment will take approximately 80 minutes.
 After completion, the results can be found in the ``$HOME`` directory.
 The throughput of the modified protocol should match Figure 14 in the paper (i.e., the throughput of the vanilla protocol and the modified protocol are almost the same).

 ---